 Chadsgrove School must ensure that any establishments that pupils attend have followed the appropriate procedures and requirements.
-It is our intention that pupils will have a job coach employed by Chasgrove School with them at all times.
+Where required, pupils will have a job coach employed by Chadsgrove School with them at all times.

 The Job Coach will support our pupils with: